majacQ/sdk/runtime/vm/service/service.md

   // Is this a const class?
   bool const;

-  // The library which contains this class.
-  @Library library;

-  // The location of this class in the source code.
+  // Are allocations of this class being traced? bool traceAllocations;
-  SourceLocation location [optional];

   // The superclass of this class, if any.
   @Class super [optional];